gurhub/surmagic/README.md

 This command will install _surmagic_ to your desired bash.

+## Manually Install

+Or you can download the latest binary from [this directory](https://github.com/gurhub/surmagic/blob/master/bin/surmagic).
+And copy under your /usr/local/bin directory.

 ## Setting up surmagic

 Open the desired terminal application and enter inside of your project directory's root: